Your stride matters!

 Self-assessment: identify your likely pronation type.

-Getting a formal diagnosis of your pronation type.
+How to get formal diagnosis of your pronation type.

 Related resources: Explore pronation and diagnosis